Takami Akai Work Books

 Some of the finalized Akai art previously appeared as promotional, limited run phone cards.

-Six new Princess Maker 4 images and their corresponding sketches are exclusive to this book, not counting the Karen shown in the title page above.
+Six new Princess Maker 4 images and their corresponding sketches are in this book, not counting the Karen shown in the title page above.
 All of these feature Karen in new, modern clothing, focusing on what appear to be vacation events.
+As noted in the 2001 section, one of these had already been shown in coloured form on the back cover of the 2001 book.

 As mentioned earlier, Ninelives is nowhere to be seen.
 Only Akai's doujin group "Stilletto" (ステイレット) and Akai himself receive publishing credits.